bevacqua/dragula/readme.markdown

 #### `options.accepts`

-You can set `accepts` to a method with the following signature: `(el, target, source)`.
-It'll be called to make sure that an element `el`, that came from container `source`, can be dropped on container `target`.
+You can set `accepts` to a method with the following signature: `(el, target, source, sibling)`.
+It'll be called to make sure that an element `el`, that came from container `source`, can be dropped on container `target` before a `sibling` element.
+The `sibling` can be `null`, which would mean that the element would be placed as the last element in the container.
 Note that if `options.copy` is set to `true`, `el` will be set to the copy, instead of the originally dragged element.

 #### `options.copy`